Book 1 – Chapter 2

 For Night had just uttered the command.
 The Pocket re-appeared.
 “Oh!”

 Evan nodded.
 “The Tower has a lot of strange things like that.
 You’re going to have to get used to them.”

 Meanwhile, Yuri had been having a discussion with Headon.

 “Headon,” she said, while Evan and Night were busy with the Pocket.
 “Don’t you think it’s a bit unfair to try and kick him out of the Tower, just because he’s an irregular?”

 Headon shrugged.
 “I don’t understand what you mean.
 I’m merely giving the test in a fair and concise way, not trying to boot him from the Tower.”

 Yuri’s voice rose.
 “If you’re going to make excuses, at least try to make them believable,” she spat, hands on her hips.
 “This difficulty level is appropriate for the Twentieth Floor, not here!”

-The Master of the Lowest Floor remained unperturbed.
+The Guardian of the Lowest Floor remained unperturbed.
 “Princess Yuri,” he now said.
 “You’ve noticed that this boy here is an irregular, haven’t you?”